 I lived for couple reasons.
 First, the warning shout.
 The fact that the guy hadn’t been totally absorbed in his phone like I was and had actually been looking at the world go by.
 Add to that his ability to choke out a noise during a moment of extreme horror.
 I mean I’m sure he saw it all go down in his mind the split second before he alarmed.
 Pictured me not stopping and pictured me – what?
 Plastered to the front of the thing?
 Folded over the commuter bikes mounted on the nose like wet laundry over a drying rack?

 I opened the cupboard and bent down to grab the bottle of dishwasher soap.
-On one of the sticky pads the exterminator had left under the sink, was a mouse.
+On one of the sticky pads the exterminator had left under the sink, was a live mouse.

 I’d had misgivings, ideas about this particular development when he’d left the traps.
 But we were tired of finding tiny rodent craps all over the kitchen.

 “Nothing, hun.”
 I didn’t want to tell my wife.
 She’s tender hearted.
 Not in a saccharine way, just one of those people you don’t like to tell sickly things to, in the same way you wouldn’t want to tell your grandmother in detail how women smuggle heroin across borders.
 There’s no point to it.

 The whiskers on its slender nose twitched as it poked its gray toward the light.
 It wasn’t alarmed by the sight of me.
 Seemed to ask with mild black eyes, “Hey there, could you help me out?
 I can’t seem to get free.”
 Its long tail was stuck completely to the pale-yellow pad, and all four tiny paws.
 It wasn’t panicked.
 Yet.
 Just confused.
 Sort of, “how the hell did I get myself into this fix?”